Inflectra/spira-documentation/docs/Spira_User_Manual/User Product Management.md

 recently the tests have been run, and whether they need to be re-run.

-If you click on the test-name hyperlink, you will be taken to the details page for this test-case (see [Test Case Management > Test Case Details](../Test%20Case%20Management/#test-case-details)) and the product that the test-case belongs to will be made your current product.
-If you click on the play button to its right you will launch the test-case in the test-case execution module (see [Test Case Management > Execute Test Case(s)](../Test%20Case%20Management/#execute-test-cases)) so that you can easily retest failed cases.
+If you click on the test-name hyperlink, you will be taken to the [details page for this test-case](../Test%20Case%20Management/#test-case-details) and the product that the test-case belongs to will be made your current product.
+If you click on the play button to its right you will launch the test-case in the [test-case execution module](../Test%20Case%20Management/#execute-test-cases) so that you can easily retest failed cases.

 ### My Assigned Test Sets